KennyHT/learn-kubernetes/labs/3-services.md

     kubectl apply -f templates/api-pod.yaml

-Switch back to the other terminal at which point, it will launch a web browser window when an endpoint becomes available.
+Switch back to the other terminal at which point, it will launch a web browser window once an endpoint becomes available.

+How did the service know to send traffic to the `api-pod`?
+Because the `api-pod` had a label of `app=api` and the `api-service` had a label selector of `app=api`.
+The service then looked up the endpoint associated with each pod so it could load balance across them.

+## How does internal pod to service communication work?

+Good question!
+Let's see.

+Let's find the `Cluster IP` value of the `api-service`.
+The Cluster IP is guaranteed not to change.

+    echo `kubectl get service api-service --template='{{.spec.clusterIP}}'`

+Now let's ssh to the minikube instance and use curl to perform a request inside the Kubernetes cluser.

+    minikube ssh
+    curl <API SERVICE IP>/api/v1/users/